People's Instinctive Travels and the Paths of Rhythm: Recording

 Recording for the album began in late 1989, and finished three months later in early 1990, with "Pubic Enemy" and "Bonita Applebum" as the first tracks recorded.

-The group chose Calliope Studios as their primary studio, as it was renowned to promote artistic freedom.
+The group chose Calliope Studios as their primary studio, as it was known for allowing artistic freedom.
 Jungle Brothers, Queen Latifah and Prince Paul with De La Soul and Stetsasonic, were all recording new music in separate rooms while A Tribe Called Quest recorded People's Instinctive Travels.
 Q-Tip later commented, "It was exciting.
 We were kinda left to our own devices.
 It was just a great environment, conductive for creating.
 We didn't have cell phones, we didn't have the internet, we didn't have a bunch of things to tear at us.
 When we got to the studio, the specific job was to make music.
 There was no TV in there.
 It was all instruments and speakers.
 It was just music."

 Q-Tip and Ali Shaheed Muhammad would listen to records several seconds at a time, and re-work them in relationship with other records that would fit.
 Ali played all live instruments, DJ scratches and programming, while Q-Tip handled everything else with production, including sampling and mixing.

 Although claiming that "we all helped put the album together", Q-Tip was the only group member present at every recording session.
 Group member Phife Dawg later admitted, "I was being ignorant on that first album, that's why I was only on a couple of tracks.
 I was hardly around.
 I would have rather hung out with my boys on the street and got my hustle on rather than gone in the studio.
 I wasn't even on the contract for the first album.
 I was thinking me and Jarobi were more like back-ups for Tip and Ali, but Tip and Ali really wanted me to come through and do my thing".

 Music and lyrics

 People's Instinctive Travels and the Paths of Rhythm has been described as "a celebration of bohemia, psychedelia and vagabondia", as well as "laid back".
-The Los Angeles Times described the album as consisting of "mostly happy hip-hop, featuring gently humorous, casual, conversational raps".
+Los Angeles Times critic Dennis Hunt described the album as consisting of "mostly happy hip-hop, featuring gently humorous, casual, conversational raps".
 Michael Blair from XXL wrote that "the innovative production on this album created an optimal platform for the group's wildly inventive relationship with their words.
 From a lyrical standpoint, Tribe was both sophisticated and playful in the same breath".